-- 17.10 The Director of Land and Development at Grainger, emphasised to the Panel that a thriving market is a vital part of the redevelopment being a successful project and there is a real desire for that to enable that to happen through a working partnership.
+- 17.9 The Panel believes that any way forward for the Wards Corner site needs to take into account the contemporary economic, political and social climate.
+Haringey's Borough Plan 2019-2023 places Community Wealth building at the heart of its economic strategy which states: "Our diverse and dynamic business community is a priority and we are committed to investing in and improving our services to business, whether small, medium or large.
+We will make sure that investment and development has the interests of our communities at its heart and is undertaken for the benefit of our local residents and businesses."
+It also commits to "building wealth within the community...
+We want to build the strength, depth and wealth of our local economy and will create safe and attractive environments for both businesses and our residents to thrive". - 17.10 The Director of Land and Development at Grainger, emphasised to the Panel that a thriving market is a vital part of the redevelopment being a successful project and there is a real desire for that to enable that to happen through a working partnership.
 Any breakdown of trust is therefore bad news at it creates a risk of failure.
-A representative of Grainger acknowledged that relations with some of the traders are not as good as he would like them to be though they were now better than they had been.
-102 - 17.11 Evidence submitted by Grainger's representatives, expressed their intention to continue with their development plans.
+A representative of Grainger acknowledged that relations with some of the traders are not as good as he would like them to be though they were now better than they had been.100 - 17.11 Evidence submitted by Grainger's representatives, expressed their intention to continue with their development plans.
 However, they did recognise that there had been a breakdown in trust between themselves, the traders and the wider community.
 They said that the breakdown in trust is "bad news" and created a "risk of failure".
 He reiterated the company's desire to "work in partnership".
 The company representatives expressed fears that the breakdown of relations could impact adversely on the company's reputation.
 They acknowledged that the Steering Group, originally envisaged as the means by which they could deliver elements of the S106 requirements was not fit for purpose and that the arrangements they had put in place for the Market Facilitator had not worked.
 The representatives expressed interest in finding ways out of the impasse and were open to discussing practical solutions to the many difficulties at the Market site.
 They said that the company had considered retaining the heritage features of the building but had concluded that this was not viable.